-Ready to wow your friends and family with the perfect unisex circle infinity scarf you can wear all Winter?
+Ready to wow your friends and family with the perfect unisex crochet cowl you can wear all Winter?

-Have you been looking for the internet’s easiest snood pattern to crochet?
+Have you been looking for the internet’s easiest infinity scarf pattern to crochet?

-This free two colour (or more!) crochet cowl is perfect for beginners who are worried about trying different stitches and is super fast to crochet in around an hour or two.
+This free two colour (or more!) mobius crochet cowl is perfect for beginners who are worried about trying different stitches.
+It’s so easy and is super fast to crochet in around an hour or two.

-What Materials Do I need to crochet a scarf?
+What Materials Do I need For My Crochet Cowl?

 Do I Need a Gauge Swatch?

 I have added a gauge measurement (a 10x10cm square that you work up to test your stitch size) for you to check that your scarf will be a similar size to the measurements above.

 In this pattern gauge is not important, which means that if your 10x10cm swatch is bigger or smaller that doesn’t really matter, but it may mean that you use more (or less) yarn.

 I know it’s a step we ALL want to ignore but checking your gauge is a really important habit to get into, as once you progress to more complicated projects it plays an important role in making sure your project is the right size.